mikeshaw-stripe/funky-european-apms/README.md

-This is a Stripe Sample showing how to accept Bancontact payments using Stripe's PaymentIntents API.
+This is a Stripe Sample showing how to accept different european payment methods using Stripe's PaymentIntents API.

 ## Getting Started